 DCDC Technology Review for Shale Gas, CCS, and Energy Storage.
 Contribution to MOD Global Strategic Trends Programme: Global Strategic Trends—Out to 2045.
 5th Edition.
 Based on Landscaping exercise on International Emissions Abatement Opportunities in UK, US, China, Japan, India and Germany which can be found on this link.

-Links: Research Papers
+Links: Research Papers and Conferences

 Kruitwagen, L., Madani, K., Caldecott, B., and Workman, M.H.W., 2016.